The holidays have arrived!

 When we’re in the holiday season, work is the last thing we want to focus on at times.
 Recognize that everyone is guilty of this!
 There are things that can be done to encourage employees to engage with their work.
 Make the office a fun environment to be this holiday season.
 Encourage communication and mingling in the office to lighten the mood.
 Give your team the option to take the morning off to go get some holiday shopping done.
 Employees will be more focused on work when they come into the office knowing that they have one less thing to stress over.

 Motivating employees through the holidays is hard, but it isn’t impossible.
-The best way to keep employees motivated (not only through the holidays) year around is to have a solid rewards system in place.
+The best way to keep employees motivated (not only through the holidays) year around is to have a personal rewards system in place.

 Remember this holiday season that people matter.
 The holiday season is about being thankful, giving and supporting one another.
 Make sure you are allowing employees feel the joy this holiday season.